 - Ambient temperature in Celsius or Fahrenheit

-Notes on Error Storage
+Notes on Error Storage for vehicle systems

 It is helpful to understand how error storage is performed, together with environmental data.
 The control system utilizes 5 factors when storing and handling stored errors.
 Thus, it is important to understand this when using an OBD2 scanner.